SNOW REMOVAL BYLAW | SNOW REMOVAL POLICY

 Q: Why doesn’t the City remove ridges in front of driveways or clear back alleys?

-1. We perform snow removal on residential roads, but not driveways.
+- We perform snow removal on residential roads, but not driveways.
 We also only plow certain alleys as indicated in our Snow Removal Policy.
-There is a pilot program for 2023-2024 for the City to do snow removal on certain downtown back alleys.
-That work will be contracted out.
 The cost to tax payers for increasing our levels of service to remove driveway ridges and plow all back alleys is prohibitive.

 SIDEWALKS

-For the 2023-2024 winter season, Council has made the changes needed in our policies and bylaws to allow us to run a pilot program for our downtown and other core sidewalks.
+Prior to the 2023-2024 winter season, Council made the changes needed in our policies and bylaws to allow us to run a pilot program for our downtown and other core sidewalks.
 The City will be contracting out snow removal on downtown sidewalks and alleys.
-(Watch sasktenders.ca for a tender to be posted for this in September.
-Bidders can bid either on sidewalks or alleys or both.)

 We have also extended the sidewalk snow removal already done by our own departments.
 The City will now also be doing snow removal on the rest of Centre Street (both sides) from 4th Ave W all the way down to 9th Ave W, as well as along the north side of 9th Ave W all the way to 5th Street W.